Approximately 70% of all children killed or injured by motor vehicles are struck within blocks from their own homes.

 Speeding is the most common traffic rule violation and contributes to motor vehicle accidents every single day.

-Motor vehicle crashes are the leading cause of death for children age 4 and the second leading cause of death for age 3 and every age 5-14 in 2013.
+Motor vehicle crashes were the leading cause of death for age 11 and every age 16 through 24 in 2014.

 A pedestrian, as defined for this fact sheet, is any person on foot, walking, running, jogging, hiking, sitting, or lying down who is involved in a motor vehicle traffic crash.

 Pedalcyclists are riders of bicycles (two-wheel non-motorized cycles) and other cycles (tricycles and unicycles) powered solely by pedals.

-A total of 726 pedalcyclists were killed and an estimated 49,000 were injured in motor vehicle crashes in 2012.
-The 14-and-younger age group accounted for 8 percent (58) of those fatalities and 18 percent (9,000) were injured.
+A total of 818 pedalcyclists were killed and an estimated 45,000 were injured in motor vehicle crashes in 2015.
 (NHTSA)

 Distracted driving is a dangerous epidemic on America's roadways.
 3,477 people killed in distraction-affected crashes in 2015.